Reading School District is seeking qualified applicants for the following position:

 CERTIFICATES, LICENSES, REGISTRATIONS:

-1. Ability to apply concepts such as fractions and percentages.
+Ability to apply concepts such as fractions, percentages, ratios and proportions for practical situations.

 OTHER SKILLS and ABILITIES: